meeziest/organic_flow/README.md

 A completely customizable, organic mesh gradient package for Flutter that allows you to easily generate breathtaking, fluid background animations.

-> ⚠️ **Warning:** The animated effect evaluates complex shaders and paths continuously at 60fps.
+> ⚠️ **Warning:** The animated effect evaluates shaders and paths continuously at 60fps.
 Running this constantly on screen will consume a significant amount of battery.
 Consider pausing the animation (`animated: false`) when the screen is idle or not actively in focus.

 ## Features